DUI Lawyer in Fort Lauderdale

 DUI’s are complicated highly technical cases.
 There is no standard Driving Under the Influence case, they are all different and particular to the Defendant charged.

 For a DUI, the State of Florida must establish that a Defendant was:

 - Operating a Motor Vehicle while Under the Influence of Alcohol (Or Intoxicants) to the Extent their normal faculties are impaired.

 That means the Police must be able to identify you as the driver, identify that you are under the influence of alcohol or an intoxicant and that you are impaired.

-This firm looks at DUI’s from the perspective that evidence is not good or bad, it is just evidence.
-DUI’s, in particular, need to be looked at in this way because evidence of guilt is often times evidence of non-guilt.
+At The McFarlane Firm, our attorneys look at DUI’s from the perspective that evidence is not good or bad, it is just evidence.
+DUI’s need to be looked at in this way because evidence of guilt is often times evidence of non-guilt.

-Experience means everything in DUI’s.
 Don’t make a decision on your DUI unless you have an experienced attorney review with you what your case really looks like.
-There is a way to go to trial on these cases and win – regardless of how bad you suspect the facts are.
+There is a way to go to trial on these cases and obtain a positive result – regardless of how bad you suspect the facts are.